Launching eLearning in a company is like doing the same with a spacecraft – it requires a detailed strategy, teamwork, investment, and much more.

 “The mission of our Global Digital Marketing Department is to build marketing automation capability at Moxa on a global scale.
 We set a goal to simultaneously train marketing teams from different countries on the basics of content marketing and social media marketing.
 Before moving forward, we also identified our key training needs:

-- Train at the time convenience of our learners.
+- Train at a time that is convenient for our learners

-- Provide a depository where they could refer back to training.
+- Provide a depository where they could refer back to the training

 Outcomes of Step 1: You’ve set your learning objectives and identified your training needs.

 Step 2.
 Choose the Right Training Tools

 How is a spacecraft made?
 Experienced rocket scientists would say something like this: “Various rockets are constructed in different ways.
 It all depends on the task.”
 For example, the American Space Shuttle has starter boosters, a fuel tank, and an orbital module.
 This is enough to achieve a low Earth orbit.
 But if you want to get to Mars, you need a spaceship of a different construction.

 The eLearning arsenal also depends on the goals.
 As a rule, companies use one of these two types of tools, or the entire set at once:

 - eLearning course authoring tool